 4) Get Senior Management on board

-Getting support and buy-in from senior leadership is a key component for a successful employee wellbeing programme.
+Getting support from senior leadership is a key component for a successful employee wellbeing programme.
 Senior figures need to be shown supporting, promoting and personally getting involved in the wellbeing initiatives on offer.
 Not only does this set the precedent for younger generations in the workplace prioritising their wellbeing, it proves the value and importance of wellbeing on the business agenda.

 5) Integrate wellbeing in to every aspect of your business